Terran Orbital Corporation (LLAP) Shares Up Despite Recent Market Volatility

-Terran Orbital Corporation (NYSE: LLAP)’s stock price has increased by 1.27 compared to its previous closing price of 1.57.
-Nevertheless, the company has seen a -9.14% plunge in its stock price over the last five trading sessions.
+Terran Orbital Corporation (NYSE: LLAP)’s stock price has increased by 12.20 compared to its previous closing price of 1.64.
+Nevertheless, the company has seen a gain of 15.72% in its stock price over the last five trading days.

 Is It Worth Investing in Terran Orbital Corporation (NYSE: LLAP) Right Now?

-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for Terran Orbital Corporation (LLAP) by analysts is $9.67, which is $8.24 above the current market price.
-The public float for LLAP is 74.00M, and at present, short sellers hold a 8.05% of that float.
-On March 27, 2023, the average trading volume of LLAP was 6.40M shares.
+The average price suggested by analysts for LLAP is $9.67, which is $7.99 above the current market price.
+The public float for LLAP is 75.89M, and currently, shorts hold a 7.85% of that float.
+The average trading volume for LLAP on April 03, 2023 was 6.46M shares.

 LLAP’s Market Performance

-LLAP’s stock has seen a -9.14% decrease for the week, with a -46.46% drop in the past month and a 1.92% gain in the past quarter.
-The volatility ratio for the week is 11.87%, and the volatility levels for the past 30 days are at 11.77% for Terran Orbital Corporation The simple moving average for the last 20 days is -25.94% for LLAP stock, with a simple moving average of -46.16% for the last 200 days.
+LLAP stock saw a decrease of 15.72% in the past week, with a monthly decline of -22.69% and a quarterly a decrease of 28.67%.
+The volatility ratio for the week is 7.77%, and the volatility levels for the last 30 days are 10.14% for Terran Orbital Corporation (LLAP).
+The simple moving average for the last 20 days is -3.08% for LLAP stock, with a simple moving average of -35.99% for the last 200 days.

 Analysts’ Opinion of LLAP